rmwerner18/some_trails_client/README.md

 @Mimioj101 🐛

 ## Contact
-If you want to contact me you can reach me at mimioj@gmail.com
+If you want to contact me you can reach me at rmwerner@umich.edu

 ## License
 This project uses the following license: GNU General Public License v3.0